-Health and Safety in Early Childhood Education (ECE-303)
+Health and Safety in Early Childhood (EDU 504)

-In the upper division baccalaureate degree category, 3 semester hours in Early Childhood Education, Elementary Education, Children’s Health, Children’s Safety, or Children’s Mental Health (8/18).
+In the lower division baccalaureate / associate degree category, 3 semester hours in Education or Allied Health (8/21).